 • Treating watts and joules as the same unit.
 A joule is energy; a watt is joule per second.

-Quick check: which quantity does the problem want?
+Ask which quantity the problem really wants:

 Need help with a problem?